 41. Avoid rough roads whenever possible, because dirt or gravel can rob you of up to 30% of your gas mileage.

 42. Avoid heavy traffic and lots of traffic lights.
 The shortest route is not always the most fuel efficient if you have to stop a lot.

 43. Use alternate roads when safer, shorter, straighter.
 Compare traveling distance differences – remember that corners, curves and lane jumping require extra gas.
 The shortest distance between two points is always straight.

 Look for high MPGs

 44. If you are in the market for a new car, you definitely should consider fuel efficiencies.
-Consider a hybrid just for the better fuel economy if I weren’t in the market for a new car.
+I would consider a hybrid just for the better fuel economy if I were in the market for a new car.
 You can easily calculate how much money you would save a year and weigh that against the cost of the car (plus the potentially higher maintenance cost).